Jeremiah Liend for District 8: Liberty and Justice For All

 We Fix Citizens United Through Publicly Funded Elections

-Money isn’t speech and if we don’t stop letting corporations buy our elections, we will never reclaim this government.
+Money isn’t speech, and if we do not stop letting corporations buy our elections, we will never reclaim this government.
 The Constitution does not begin with We the Corporations.

 We the people must reclaim our vote.
-I propose publicly funded elections where every candidate gets the same, equitable budget to campaign.
-No donations.
+I propose publicly funded elections where every candidate gets the same equitable budget to campaign.
 No PACs.
 No dark money.
-Just real people, sharing their ideas and truths with their potential constituency.
+No billionaire influence drowning out everyone else.
+Just real people sharing their ideas and truths with the constituency they hope to serve.

 We Fix Presidential Immunity Through Expanded Impeachment Powers

-If there’s still a government by 2026, we need to make sure the current president (as every president) is not above the law.
+If there is still a government by 2026, we need to make sure the current president, as every president, is not above the law.
 The Supreme Court decided otherwise, so now we have to fix it.
-They claim that the power to hold the executive branch accountable is impeachment, so those measures must be clarified and empowered.
+They claim that the power to hold the executive accountable is impeachment, so those measures must be clarified and empowered.

-Likely, this means a constitutional amendment, one that demands instantly forwarding any unprotected criminal or unconstitutional conduct by a sitting president to Congress for review and impeachment.
+Likely, this means a constitutional amendment, one that demands the immediate forwarding of any unprotected criminal or unconstitutional conduct by a sitting president to Congress for review and impeachment.
 This isn’t partisan.
-This is about the integrity of our entire system.
+It is about the integrity of the entire system.
 Because when one person rises above the law, a republic becomes an empire.

 We Fix the Supreme Court Through Term Limits